The 2020-2021 hunting season is now in full swing!

-This valuable program, in partnership with Montana Fish, Wildlife, and Parks, allows individuals to donate part or all of their legally harvested wild game completely free of cost to the donor at local participating meat processors.
+This valuable program, in partnership with Montana Fish, Wildlife, and Parks, allows hunters to donate part or all of their legally harvested wild game completely free of cost to the donor at local participating meat processors.

 The resulting meat is a vital (and otherwise very costly) protein that is added to food boxes and stocked in freezers at local food pantries in 26 different communities.